rb80/oracle-hospitality-integration-platform-bootcamp-customers/rna-data-apis-use-cases.md

 ## 4 Fetch Profiles

-This fetches the profiles you've modified during the OHIP Lab and stores them locally.
+This fetches profiles and stores them locally.

 The query uses the Profile-Individuals Subject Area API.